 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Twelfth Supplementary Agreement is to operate and take effect despite any other Act or law.

-[Section 4F inserted by No. 25 of 2011 s.
+[Section 4F inserted: No. 25 of 2011 s.
 5.]

 5. Reserves Nos.
 23251 and 19631 at Burswood Island cancelled